-- Dejima Island was the arrival point for foreign traders in Japan, and for many years the furthest they would reach.
-Now connected to the mainland, the original bridge is also still standing, and you can cross into the past to explore how life was for the Dutch traders restricted to the island with reconstructed buildings and models.
+- Dejima Island was the arrival point for foreign traders in Japan, and for many years the farthest they would reach.
+Now connected to the mainland, the original bridge is still standing, and you can cross into the past to explore how life was for the Dutch traders restricted to the island with reconstructed buildings and models.

-- Mount Inasa: For one of the three best night views in Japan and possibly the world, take the cable car to the top of Mt.
+- Mt.
+Inasa: For one of the three best night views in Japan and possibly the world, take the cable car to the top of Mt.
 Inasa and feast your eyes on the breathtaking bay views, glittering with city lights.

-Festival: Kunchi Festival at the Suwa Shrine combines Dutch and Chinese culture and feature performances by one area each year—often using dragon dances and large floats to wow the crowds.
+Kunchi Festival at the Suwa Shrine combines Dutch and Chinese culture and feature performances by one area each year—often using dragon dances and large floats to wow the crowds.

 Kumamoto – 熊本県

 You’ll most likely recognize the familiar face of Kumamon, the prefecture’s mascot—and maybe more so after the recent earthquake.
 However, Kumamoto is recovering well and offers plenty to see—with stunning natural onsen towns and gardens, and lots of delicious food to enjoy too!

 - Kumamoto Castle is still one of Japan’s largest and most complete castles, although it is mostly closed to the public following extensive damage due to an earthquake in 2016.
 In summer 2020, an elevated walkway was opened for guests to view the inner castle grounds.
 The interior of the castle’s main keep is scheduled to reopen on April 26, 2021.
 Grounds filled with cherry trees attract many visitors in spring and the reconstructed Honmaru Goten Palace building is beautifully decorated.